Every winter we are inundated with stories about the latest horrible, no good, very bad flu season.

 Newspapers duly reported on the influenza epidemic throughout 1918, but at first it seemed far away.
-War news and the Pirates pennant race dominated the headlines during the first half of 1918 in Pittsburgh, and the nation tried to make light of the flu even as domestic disaster loomed.
-See the cartoon below for an example of such flu-humor:
+War news and the Pirates pennant race dominated headlines during the first half of 1918 in Pittsburgh.
+The nation tried to make light of the flu even as domestic disaster loomed.
+Click on the cartoon below for an example of such flu-humor:

 The second and most virulent wave of the influenza outbreak occurred in the fall of 1918. which is when the disease truly spread to the civilian population.
 A third and final wave occurred in the spring of 1919.

 The influenza pandemic of 1918-19 killed an estimated 20 to 50 million people worldwide, including an estimated 675,000 deaths in the United States.
-That's a big gap, 20 to 50 million.
-In fact, we can't know for sure how many people died.
-The lack of accurate record-keeping might astound modern readers, but the national Public Health Service had only recently begun to require regional health departments to report on disease incidence -- and influenza wasn’t initially a reportable disease.
+There's certainly a big gap between 20 to 50 million, and it reflects the lack of documentation during this time.
+Such a lack of accurate record-keeping might astound modern readers, but the national Public Health Service had only recently begun to require regional health departments to report on disease incidence.
+And influenza wasn’t initially a reportable disease.

 Just as epidemiological data-gathering fell short of today's standards, so too were seemingly sensible precautions lacking in 1918.
-Since the virus spreads quickly through airborne particles, we know today that avoiding crowds is a given during flu season.
-But back then, public health officials thought catching the flu was the result of bacterial infection.
+Today we know that avoiding crowds is wise during flu season because viruses can spread quickly through airborne particles.
+In 1918, public health officials thought catching the flu was the result of bacterial infection.
 They sought to minimize exposure through the wearing of gauze masks, even passing laws requiring public wearing of such masks.

 Entire families sickened and died within days, with no one to care for them due to the widespread nature of the illness, fear of contagion, and decimated medical corps due to wartime service needs.